parkhumin/KANGDAEH0/README.md

  I am a fictkin and otherkin , I do not mind doubles interacting.

  feel free to be my frend !!
-I barely got any.. but read my rentry byi (before you interact) I am very nice if you get to know me ^_^
+I barely got any.. but plz read my rentry byi (before you interact) first!!
+I am a nice if you get to know me tho.. ^_^

 don't copy my ponies plz.. or I will crash out on you... inspo is fine, just.. don't take my entire pony.